-EKG shows A Fib.
+EKG shows atrial fibrillation.
 TTE findings are consistent with rheumatic valve disease, showing a mildly thickened mitral valve with minimal calcification and mild restriction in leaflet motion.
 The subchordal apparatus is mildly thickened, and there is mild mitral regurgitation and marked left atrial enlargement.
 Mean gradient across the mitral valve is 13 mm Hg.
-Mitral valve area is 1.2 cm2.
+Mitral valve area is 1.2 cm.
 TEE shows no left atrial appendage thrombus and confirms TTE findings.

-In addition to AC, which of the following is the most appropriate management?
+In addition to anticoagulation therapy, which of the following is the most appropriate management?